zy777777/NonGKI_Kernel_Build/README_EN.md

 ## .github/workflows/build_kernel_Device_Model_ROM_AndroidVersion.yml
 We have provided example .env and .yml files for compilation.
 Below is an overview of the .yml structure.
 Only key configurable sections are highlighted; modifying steps and sequences extensively is not recommended.
+All patches provided by this project are not guaranteed to work properly on kernel versions ≤4.4.
 These are the example files we provide: **codename_rom_template.env** and **build_kernel_template.yml**.

 - **env:** - Define essential variables independently from the Profiles configuration.